 - Ahead of the party, make your caramel dip.
 It will need a few hours to cool.

 - To make the caramel: Add the corn syrup, brown sugar, and sweetened condensed milk, and butter into a small sauce pan.
-With a candy thermometer, cook the caramel until it reaches 240°F (soft ball stage).
-If you do not have a candy thermometer, you can drop a bit of the caramel into ice water.
+With a candy thermometer (affiliate link), cook the caramel until it reaches 240°F (soft ball stage).
+If you do not have a candy thermometer (affiliate link), you can drop a bit of the caramel into ice water.
 If it forms a soft ball, you are at the right stage.
-If it is harder than you desire, add a touch more milk at the end - as it's the cream that determines the consistency of the caramel.
-Ince it's done, I usually allow it to cool slightly before pouring into either a buttered 8" x 8" pan to cool completely or a serving dish.
-Set aside and allow to cool - usually at least 2 hours.
+If it is harder than you desire, add a touch more milk at the end – as it’s the cream that determines the consistency of the caramel.
+Ince it’s done, I usually allow it to cool slightly before pouring into either a buttered 8″ x 8″ pan to cool completely or a serving dish.
+Set aside and allow to cool – usually at least 2 hours.

 - At serving time: Wash and dry the apples and set aside.
 I cut mine just before serving to prevent browning.